 Each player may have only one [self] card active on the spaceline at any time.
-When a [self] card is encountered or played, if the owning player already owns a [self] card that is currently active on the spaceline, he or she must discad one such card (their choice).
-A [self] dilemma is placed on the spaceline at the location where it was encountered (unless otherwise specified.)
+When a [self] card is encountered or played, if the owning player already owns a [self] card that is currently active on the spaceline, they must discard one such card (their choice).
+A [self] dilemma is placed on the spaceline at the location where it was encountered (unless otherwise specified).